basarat/typescript-book/docs/compiler/overview.md

 Each of these get their own unique files in the source.
 These parts will be explained later on in this chapter.

+## NTypeScript
+We have a porject called [NTypeScript](https://github.com/TypeStrong/ntypescript) which makes it easier to play around with the compiler API e.g. by exposing internal APIs.
+You use it the same way you would use `typescript` but just have an `n` prefix for all things (binary : `ntsc`, require: `ntypescript`).
+This is also the compiler used by atom-typescript and the one we will use to present these examples.

 ## Syntax vs. Semantics
 Just because something is *syntactically* correct doesn't mean it is *semantically* correct.
 Consider the following piece of TypeScript code which although *syntactically* valid is *semantically* wrong

 ```ts
 var foo: number = "not a number";